 Day 20: Delete three apps that are no longer serving you.

 In the digital age, it’s easy to become overwhelmed by the sheer volume of available apps and social media platforms.
 But if we’re not careful, these can quickly become a huge source of distraction and procrastination.

-Take some time today to look through your phone or tablet and remove the three apps that have the biggest negative effects on you.
+Take some time today to look through your phone or tablet and remove the three apps with the biggest negative effects on you.
 The reason might be that you’ve stopped using it or that using it causes you to be less productive or more anxious.

 By doing so, you’ll free up storage space on your device and lessen distractions, allowing you to concentrate on things that are more important.

-BONUS task: It is also helpful to set restrictions on your device for specific apps or websites to limit the amount of time spent online each day.
+BONUS task: It is also helpful to set restrictions on your device for specific apps or websites to limit the time spent online daily.

 Day 21: Eat a nourishing meal.

 Today’s task is to eat a nourishing meal.
 Eating healthy provides many benefits, like more energy and better mental clarity.

 Be sure to include protein, fiber, and fat in your meal to get the most nutritional value.
 It will also help you feel better about yourself, which can boost your drive and motivation on your self-improvement journey.

 Day 22: Give a compliment to someone.